ss3sim/ss3sim/README.md

 You will need to use `sudo` and enter your password after to have permission to move a file to a folder like `/usr/bin/`.

+If you’ve previously modified your path to add a non-standard location for the `SS3` binary, you may need to also tell `R` about the new path.
+The path that `R` sees may not include additional paths that you’ve added through a configuration file like `.bash_profile`.
+You can add to the path that `R` sees by including a line like this in your `.Rprofile` file.
+(This is an invisible file in your home directory.)

+    Sys.setenv(PATH=paste(Sys.getenv("PATH"),"/my/non-standard/folder",sep=":"))

 For Windows
 -----------